MaceoBasse/JeuxConcours/backend/README.md

     1. clone the repo
     2. npm install
     3. run the app-> npm start
-    4. use the postman to test the app
+    4. usepostman to test the app